 Unemployed Accident Victims Can Make Claims

 These benefits can apply to motor vehicle accident victims aged 18 and older.
-If they are not working at the time of their accident and unable to perform any household duties because of their injuries, they could receive $135 a week for no more than 26 weeks.
+If they are not working at the time of their accident and unable to perform any household duties because of their injuries, they could receive a weekly benefit of $135 a week for no more than 26 weeks.

 A Medical Professional Must Certify Your Accident-Related Disability